surprisedpika/hubble/README.md

 The `.global` class can be used to style the div which wraps around all keys (for example, setting the background colour).

 If you wish to use any external files in the styling, those files must either be uploaded to the internet, or converted to use the [data URI scheme](https://en.wikipedia.org/wiki/Data_URI_scheme).

+## Using Hubble

+Download Hubble from the releases page and open it.
+You will be prompted to select a folder, this is the layouts folder containing a `layout.css` and `layout.json` file.
+If you wish to work from an example, there is one in the [Example Layout](https://github.com/surprisedpika/hubble/tree/master/Example%20Layout) folder in the repository.